ger-tret/josephus-simulator/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow?style=for-the-badge&logo=freebsd)

 ## 💀 PROJECT_OVERVIEW
 An interactive, high-stress visualization of the ancient **Josephus Problem**.
-This isn't just a math calculator; it's a lo-fi simulation where you choose your vessel and watch the purge sequence in real-time.
+This isn't just a math calculator; it's a simulation where you choose your vessel and watch the purge sequence in real-time.

 <p align="center">